Skip to content

 Proto subcommands

-Send Bytes
+Send bytes

 /proto.send transmits raw bytes and displays the response.
 No line ending is appended -- you control exactly what goes on the wire.